Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent transfer operators for coupled circle maps, heuristics and formalization

-Since the study of self consistent transfer operators is strongly motivated by the applications to systems of globally interacting maps, in this section we briefly introduce a model representing the dynamics of a large number of coupled maps in a global mean field interaction and the associated \emph{ self consistent transfer operators}.
-We will see how the formalization leads to the study of a self consistent transfer operator of the kind defined at beginning of the introduction.
+Since the study of self-consistent transfer operators is strongly motivated by the applications to systems of globally interacting maps, in this section we briefly introduce a model representing the dynamics of a large number of coupled maps in a global mean field interaction and the associated \emph{ self-consistent transfer operators}.
+We will see how the formalization of such interaction leads to the study of a self-consistent transfer operator of the kind defined at the beginning of the introduction.

 We remark that in this paper we only consider discrete time dynamical systems.
 In the continuous time case, the models one is lead to consider are related to the topic of Vlasov-type differential equations, we suggest the recent surveys \cite{F2}, \cite{go} and the references therein for an introduction to the subject.